Ronan Curtis: Port Vale

 On 22 May 2024, Curtis agreed to a three-year contract with Port Vale to begin on 1 July.
 He was Darren Moore's first signing since the club were relegated into League Two.
 Curtis lost his place in the first XI after Moore switched to a 3–5–2 formation midway through the 2024–25 season.
 Injuries to other strikers saw him gain run of starts in the new year, though he was shown a straight red card at Vale Park for being a part of a confrontation after the full-time whistle of a 2–1 win over Salford City on 22 February.
 The red card was rescinded on appeal.
 He went on to be named as the League Two Player of the Week after providing two assists from seven key passes in a 3–0 home win over Milton Keynes Dons on 15 March.
 He scored five goals in 42 league games throughout the campaign, helping the team to secure an automatic promotion place.
 Speaking in October 2025, Curtis said the team looked "dangerous on the pitch" and that whilst it was not his "top choice" to play at wing-back, he was happy to fill in at the position as the club suffered an injury crisis.
+He made 34 starts and 39 substitute appearances in all competitions during his time at the club, scoring seven league goals.

+Plymouth Argyle

+On 10 January 2026, Curtis signed a two-and-a-half-year contract with League One club Plymouth Argyle for an undisclosed fee.
+Director of football, Derek Adams, stated that "he is a direct, exciting winger who the Green Army will enjoy watching".
+He "proved his quality", said coach Kevin Nancekivell, after Curtis picked up three assists on his debut in a 4–3 EFL Trophy victory at Bristol Rovers four days later.
+Curtis was named as Player of the Round for the Round of 16.
+He played 23 games in the second half of the 2025–26 season, scoring two goals.

+He underwent knee surgery to repair a meniscus tear in the summer of 2026, missing six weeks of holiday time and pre-season.